Jack London was born on this day, January 12, 1876. Happy birthday to the man who wrote:

-Jack London was a magazine writer, and achieved world-wide fame (during his lifetime) for his writing.
-Best-known for Call of the Wild, White Fang, and To Build a Fire, he had a robust and busy career as a reporter and social activist.
-Some of that stuff does not time-travel as well, but it is certainly an interesting look at the fights of the day, on the Left.
-He was a big unionizer, and wrote a lot about class war.
-He was a socialist.
-He had spent his formative years as a teenager bumming around, basically, getting jobs on ships (that took him as far away as Japan), working in canneries, and pan-handling.
+Jack London was a magazine writer who achieved world-wide fame during his lifetime.
+Best-known for The Call of the Wild, White Fang, and To Build a Fire, he had a robust and busy career as a reporter and social activist.
+Some of that stuff does not time-travel as well as his most famous works, but it’s all an interesting look at the fights of the Left during that era.
+He was a big unionizer.
+He wrote a lot about class war.
+He had spent his formative years as a teenager bumming around, pan-handling, getting jobs on ships (on which he traveled as far away as Japan), working in canneries.
 He did attend high school but he was essentially self-educated, a voracious reader.
-He wrote for the high school newspaper, about his experiences in typhoons off the coast of Japan, not the usual high school affair.
+He wrote for the high school newspaper about living through typhoons off the coast of Japan (not the usual high school essay topic).
 He was determined to go to Berkeley and after busting his ass on the entrance exams and applications, he got in.

 But London always kept a foot in the wild side.
 While attending Berkeley, he hung out in saloons frequented by sailors and pirates and rough trade.
 These were his people.
 He would end up writing about all of them.

 He grew up not knowing who his father was.
-His mother had been living with a man prior to his birth, but all records (of any kind) were destroyed in the 1906 earthquake, so whether or not the two made it legal is still not known.
-London, while at Berkeley, wrote to this gentleman (an astrologer, then living in Chicago), and inquired if he might be his father.
-The man replied bluntly that this could not be the case, as he was physically impotent, and it was also well-known that London’s mother basically “got around”.
-Jack London was crushed.
-It was this event that made him quit school and flee to the Klondike.
-He was following the gold rush of the 1890s.
+His mother had been living with a man prior to his birth, but all records (of any kind) were destroyed in the 1906 San Francisco earthquake, so whether or not the two made it legal is still not known.
+London, while at Berkeley, wrote to this gentleman (who was an astrologer, then living in Chicago), and inquired if he might be his father.
+The man replied bluntly that this could not be the case, as 1. he was impotent, and 2.
+Your mama “got around,” son.
+It was this event that made London quit school and flee to the Klondike, following the gold rush of the 1890s, but also running away from his own problems and heart-break.

-His time in the Klondike was clearly formative: most of his best-known works come from that time.
-But it destroyed his health.
-He developed scurvy which would have long-lasting effects.
+His time in the Klondike was formative (his best-known books come from that time) but it also destroyed his health.
+He developed scurvy (a condition that would have long-lasting effects on him).
 His career as a magazine writer started for real after he left the Klondike.
-He became involved in politics and activism, and, like many people who grew up poor, he did not have grandiose ideas about his writing: His writing was his work, his way to make money, his escape from the drudgery of office work.
-This was the golden age of magazines, as well, and he benefited from the development of printing technologies (along with other benefits, such as better circulation, better mailing routes, all of the things that were bursting forth in the wake of the Industrial Revolution).
-His work reached a mass audience.
+He became involved in politics and activism.
+Like many people who grew up poor, he did not have grandiose ideas about his writing: His writing was his work, a way to make money, an escape from the drudgery of office work or the brutality of manual labor.
+London “came up” during the Golden Age of Magazines as well, and he benefited from the better/faster printing technologies, wider circulation, better mailing routes, all of the developments bursting forth in the wake of the Industrial Revolution.
+Because of all of these factors, his work reached a mass audience in a way it might not have in a different era.
 He made a great living.

-The epitaph he chose was the first part of Psalm 118:22:
+The epitaph he chose for his gravestone was the first part of Psalm 118:22:

 The Stone the Builders Rejected

-(The second part of the Psalm, the part that completes the sentence is “has become the capstone”, but that is not included on London’s tombstone.
-Much food for thought there.)
+(The second part of the Psalm, the part that completes it is “has become the capstone”, but that is not included on London’s tombstone.
+Much food for thought here in the choice of epitaph, not to mention the choice to EDIT it, as only a writer would.)

-Call of the Wild was one of those books I was forced to read in 8th grade (not even 10th or 11th grade, but 8th grade!) and absolutely LOVED.
-I was also forced to read The Red Badge of Courage in 8th grade, which I decidedly did NOT love, but Call of the Wild captured my imagination.
-It scared me.
+The Call of the Wild was one of those books I was forced to read in 8th grade (not even 10th or 11th grade, but 8th grade!) and absolutely LOVED.
+I did not love all of the books I was forced to read then, but Call of the Wild captured my imagination.
+I remember the reading experience vividly.
 I remember being afraid of the wildness of the wolves and wanting Buck to go back home where he could be safe and warm.
-But then I also remember thinking: You know what?
-Running free through the snow and howling at the moon isn’t too shabby either.
-He’s doing what he knows best.
+But then I also remember thinking: Running free through the snow and howling at the moon sounds amazing, and he is doing what he knows best.
 But still: the transformation Buck has to go through, from a domestic pet to a wild pack-dog (and not just the wild pack-dog, but the leader of the pack) was fascinating to me.
 I was 12 years old, and I clicked with it.
 (Kudos, London.)
 I kept thinking, as I read it, as each chapter went on, “It’s not too late for someone to save him … someone needs to swoop down and save Buck … he can still go back!”
 But eventually there comes a point of no return.
-And Buck must get strong and alpha or he will not survive.
+And Buck must get strong and Alpha or he will not survive.
 It is as clear as the nose on his beautiful face what he must do.

 There are lessons in this for all of us.
 It’s a brilliant book.
-It’s about animals, but the entire time I read it I kept inserting myself into Buck and wondering, “How would I do in this situation?
+It’s about animals, but the entire time I read it I kept inserting myself into Buck and wondering, “How would I behave in this situation?
+Would I survive?
+Would I buckle under?
 How would I cope with all of that?”

-You begin to realize that Buck is actually becoming himself, his true self, you begin to realize that his domestic days were the unnatural respite: being wild is who he really is.
-And it’s not just about who he really is: it’s a cellular memory of his own species, his deep course of understanding that “This is the way we wolves are.”
-By the end of the book it is incomprehensible to imagine Buck lying curled up in front of a fire and playing fetch with a little boy.
+You begin to realize that the journey of the book is that Buck becomes himself, his true self, over the course of events.
+That the tame Buck in the beginning was the lie, the falsehood.
+His domestic days were not the norm, they were an unnatural respite: being wild is who he really is.
+And it’s not just about who he really is: it’s a cellular memory of his own species, the deep course of understanding within him that “This is the way we wolves are.”
+By the end of the book it is impossible to imagine Buck lying curled up in front of a fire and playing fetch.
 Buck has not “reverted”.
 He has inhabited his true destiny.
 He is not a conscious animal, at least not in the way human beings are conscious.
 He does not reflect.
-But he knows that the sound of the pack calls something up in him, something primal and OLDER than anything he has ever known.
-The destiny of his biology.
+But he knows that the sound of the pack calls something up in him, something primal, something older than anything he has ever known.
+The destiny of biology.

 There was something else that helped me click with Call of the Wild at such a young age.
-In the late 70s, there was a Charlie Brown TV special (different from all the rest of them) called What a Nightmare, Charlie Brown!
-No other Peanuts characters are in it but Charlie Brown (briefly) and Snoopy.
+In the late 70s, there was a Charlie Brown TV special called What a Nightmare, Charlie Brown!
+This was a different sort of Charlie Brown than the other specials.
+Charlie Brown appears only briefly.
+Snoopy is the sole star.
 In it, Snoopy is, like Buck, taken from his cozy dog house and thrust into the wild life of being a Klondike sled dog.
-He, like Buck, must learn to fight for his food (or he won’t eat), he must learn to dominate the other dogs, because you cannot “play well with others” in this environment and survive.
-The whole special is deeply disturbing to our ideas of Snoopy (watch how he transforms in the clip below: look how big the teeth get, look how huge his mouth gets when he roars), and disturbing in general.
-This was a KIDS’ special.
-God bless the 1970s.
-For freaking out the children.
+He, like Buck, must learn to fight for his food (or he won’t eat), he must learn to dominate the other dogs, because “playing well with others” in this environment means you starve or die.
+This is a special for CHILDREN, remember.
+The whole special is deeply disturbing to our ideas of Snoopy.
+(There’s a clip below.
+Watch how he transforms in it.
+Look how big his teeth get, how huge his mouth gets when he roars).
+It’s disturbing on every possible level.
+It is a nightmare.
+God, I love the 70s.
+An era that was not afraid to freak out the children.

+I probably watched this thing when I was 7, 8 years old.
 I didn’t know that what I was watching was an homage to Jack London’s book.
-All I knew was that Snoopy had huge fangs and it was such a terrifying world he was launched into … would things ever get back to normal?
+I hadn’t read it yet.
+I was in 3rd grade.
+All I knew was that Snoopy had huge fangs and he was starving and cold and far from home and it WAS a “nightmare.”
+I ached for things to get back to normal.

-A couple of years later, when I was much more sophisticated (ie: 12 years old), I read Call of the Wild and felt like the smartest person who had ever LIVED because I made the connection in my head: “OMG, that Charlie Brown movie was actually Call of the Wild!!”
-It was one of those moments of brain-growth, where you realize that the adults know something you don’t, that there are worlds of connections and references out there that you have no access to yet … but you will someday.
-If you learn enough, grow enough.
-It was a great moment, I remember it vividly.
-Yes, I was discovering Call of the Wild for the first time, but making “the Snoopy connection” in my head was far more important in terms of letting me know What a Big Deal the Book Was than the blurb on the back of the book.
-Damn, if Peanuts is referencing it, then it MUST be a famous book!
+A couple of years later, when I was much more sophisticated (i.e.: 12 years old), I read Call of the Wild and felt like the smartest person who had ever LIVED because I made the connection in my head: “OMG, that Charlie Brown movie was actually Call of the Wild!!”
+It was one of those moments of brain-growth, where you realize that the adults know something you don’t, that there are worlds of connections and references out there that you have no access to yet … but you will someday, if you learn enough, grow enough, read enough.
+It was a great moment for me.
+I discovered Call of the Wild for the first time, but making “the Snoopy connection” in my head was far more important.
+Because making connections like that is part of developing a critical mindset, an aware mindset, an awareness of the threads running through the culture.
+Making that connection – more so than any ponderous Foreword to the book, written by a scholar – let me know What a Big Deal the Book Was.
+Damn, if PEANUTS references it, then it MUST be a famous book!

 Here is one of my favorite excerpts from Call of the Wild.